textX/textX/docs/multimetamodel.md

 Import: 'import' importURI=STRING;
 ```

-The [registration API](registration.md) is utilized to allocate the file
+The [registration API](registration.md) is utilized to bind a file extension to
-extension to the corresponding meta model:
+the corresponding meta-model:

     register_language(
         'components-dsl',